Trump’s Failure To Pronounce The Word ‘Anonymous’ Twice At Montana Rally Is Cracking Up The Internet

 This is not the first time that Trump has struggled to pronounce words during a speech.
 He famously slurred through a speech he gave in Israel in December of last year, while there were quite a few instances of him swallowing his words during the 2016 campaign rallies.
 His slurring had initially elicited concerns about his health, but now they seem to merely invite sarcasm and mockery.

 One example of that was the renewed viewership that a video from his campaign trail in early 2016 received after Trump’s Montana clip went viral.
-In March 2016, Trump had boasted about knowing the “best words” because he is “Ivy-League educated,” but judging from his slurring last night, it far from seems the case.
+In March 2016, Trump had boasted about knowing the “best words” because he is “Ivy-League educated,” but judging from his slurring last night, it seems far from the case.